zenklinov/nasapower/README.md

 3. Run the script to download and save the data into Excel files.

 ## Path 2: Step 2 (Pivot Data)

+After downloading the data, it is pivoted from wide to long format.
+This transformation allows for easier analysis and visualization of the data, with longitude and latitude becoming rows and dates becoming columns.

 File: `Step 2 (Pivot Data).r`